Student Procedures for ADA/504 Grievance Resolution

 Any student with a documented disability who believes that he or she has been discriminated against on the basis of that disability may use this process to file a grievance with the College.
 The following process is designed to help the student and the College reach an understanding of the situation and resolve any differences in as cooperative, respectful and timely a manner possible.

 - A student who has a grievance with a College employee is encouraged to first attempt to resolve the matter by meeting with that individual.
 The purpose of the meeting is to reach a mutual understanding of the student’s situation and the employee’s actions.
 The student has five (5) business days from the date of the action being grieved, or the date the student learns of the aggrieved action, to initiate this discussion.

 - If the meeting with the allegedly non-compliant employee proves unsatisfactory, or if it is impractical to consult with that individual, the student should seek the assistance of the employee’s supervisor within ten (10) calendar days of the aggrieved action.
 The purpose of this interaction is for the supervisor to attempt to work with both parties to reach a resolution.

 - It is strongly recommended the student keep a written record/log of all attempts to reach a resolution.

 2. Formal Attempt to Resolve

-The above procedural steps do not limit the student or any of the College community members directly involved with the problem from attempting to resolve the matter at any time during the formal complaint process.
-The time frames listed above may be adjusted for compelling reasons with explanation and notification to the student (i.e., essential individuals and /or information are not readily available).
+- The above procedural steps do not limit the student or any of the College community members directly involved with the problem from attempting to resolve the matter at any time during the formal complaint process.
+The time frames detailed above may be adjusted for compelling reasons with explanation and notification to the student (i.e., essential individuals and/or information are not readily available).

-Use of this grievance procedure does not limit an individual’s pursuit of other remedies, including the right to pursue a complaint with the U.S. Department of Education, Office of Civil Rights by visiting their webpage or calling 800.421.3481.
+- Use of this grievance procedure does not limit an individual’s pursuit of other remedies, including the right to pursue a complaint with the U.S. Department of Education, Office for Civil Rights by visiting their webpage or calling 800.421.3481.